VMois/distributed-systems-mit-course/README.md

 ## Development

-For labs, I am using Docker image and a shared folder with host machine to write code.
-Course is using Golang 1.13.
+For labs, I am using Docker image and a shared with host machine folder to write code.
+Golang **1.13** is used.

 Pull the image: